Stephanie-Ash/the-pizza-oven/README.md

 ### Wireframes

 The site is designed to be simple to use thus allowing a customer to quickly book a table.
-The following wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/) to help plan the layout of the site:
+The following wireframes were created to help plan the layout of the site:

 * Desktop view wireframes
     * [Homepage](readme/wireframes/home-wireframe.png)